polterguy/polterguy.github.io/tutorials/database-crud/index.md

-this allows you to easily modify for instance authorization requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start modifying your Hyperlambda files.
+this allows you to easily modify for instance authorization requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will appreciate further down the road.
 If you want to see the power of these CRUD slots you can check out the documentation for the [magic.data.common](/documentation/magic.data.common/) module that you can find in the reference documentation for Magic.